progitting/Eaglercraft-X-1.8.8/README.md

 I'LL BE UPLOADING NEW VERSIONS EACH UPDATE SO LOOK OUT FOR THEM!

- Multiplayer worlds available.
-Customizable profile, skins, settings, and controls.
-Game modes including creative, survival, peaceful, and more!
-Villages, mine shafts, dungeons, caves, ravines, many different biomes, and other things can spawn.
-The Nether and End are also available.
-Commands are the same as the real Minecraft. <b>This version of 1.8.8 has both Multiplayer and Singleplayer, so export your worlds from 1.5.2 using EPK or Vanilla formats!</b>
+ 1.8.8 offers a variety of game modes to suit your playstyle.
+Choose from Survival, where you gather resources and face challenges, Creative, where you have unlimited resources and freedom to build, and, Hardcore, a high-stakes mode with permadeath.
+Whether you prefer playing solo or with friends, EaglerCraft has you covered.
+Join public or private servers online, play with others on your local network, or create your own singleplayer worlds.
+You can even customize your world's difficulty, game rules, and cheats to personalize your experience. <b>This version of 1.8.8 has both Multiplayer and Singleplayer, so export your worlds from 1.5.2 using EPK or Vanilla formats!</b>
 </p>
 </head>